Bryoria fremontii: Uses

-Food
+Culinary use

-Like all lichens, Bryoria fremontii stores its energy in carbohydrates which are completely indigestible to humans.
+Like all lichens, Bryoria fremontii stores its energy in polysaccharides which are completely indigestible to humans.
 Nonetheless, this lichen was, and still is, highly regarded as a food for Salish peoples, such as the Secwepemc, the Shuswap, the Nlaka'pamux, the Lillooet, and the Sinkaietk There is a report that among the Flathead of Montana, even the smallest family would harvest over 10 kg of it every July.

 It is theorised that these peoples may consume the lichen because when it is cooked with other foods, it may capture carbohydrates from these other foods that would otherwise be lost in the fire pit method used to cook it, increasing the carbohydrates by 23 to 122%.

 It often grows high in trees and can thus be difficult to harvest.
 The most common way to collect the lichen is by twisting the lichen around the end of a long stick (which is sometimes hooked) and then pulling the lichen down off the tree.
 This lichen-collecting stick is called a txipmn in the Okanagan language.
 The lichen can be collected at any time of year, but it is important to choose the right type of lichen.
 Some specimens are toxic due to vulpinic acid.
 There are numerous other species of Bryoria that look very similar, but are bitter and mildly toxic.
 The species of tree on which the lichen is growing and the general location of that tree are both thought to be important factors for determining if it is the right type of lichen to eat, but not everyone agrees on which locations and tree species are better.
 Many people taste the lichen first to make sure that it isn't bitter, and some people choose the lichens that are darker coloured.

 The collected specimen is cleaned by hand to remove twigs, dirt, other lichens, sap and other contaminants.
 Then it is usually soaked several hours to overnight in water, often in running water.
 It is sometimes worked with hands, or pounded with a paddle-shaped tool while being soaked.
 This process of cleaning is called kálka in the Secwepemc language, and may help to remove the vulpinic acid, which is slightly water-soluble.